Lokad/ContentAddr.Azure/README.md

  - `staging` will contain temporary blobs as they are being uploaded to the content-addressable store.
 This container can be safely emptied without losing any committed data.

+ - `archive` follows the same naming scheme as the persistent blobs, and will contain any persistent blobs that are moved to the archived storage tier in order to reduce costs.
+It is expected that blobs in this container contain the gzipped version of the persistent blobs, to further reduce the size and therefore the costs.

 This library supports two upload models for uploading blobs: